monsieurbadia/zhoo/README.md

 ## error messages

-`zhoo` offers nice error messages, the reports are clear and rich to help the programmer understand what is wrong with the program. the graphical aspect of the errors allows people with disabilities *(e.g. colour blind)* not to lose visibility. the `zhoo` compiler is your best buddy and your first choice ally.
+`zhoo` offers nice error messages, the reports are clear and rich to help the programmer understand what is wrong with the program. the graphical aspect of the errors allows people with disabilities *(e.g. colour blind)* not to lose visibility. the `zhoo` compiler is your [best](http://frankraiser.de/wordpress/the-compiler-is-your-friend) [friend](https://www.youtube.com/watch?v=Tz6OUIjtM6E) and your first choice ally.

 for example, this program: